pc2/stream-fpga/README.md

 This will print a list of the targets together with a short description.

-Similar to the original STREAM benchmark it is also possible to modify the size of the used buffers as well as the number of iterations.
+Similar to the original STREAM benchmark it is also possible to modify the size of the used buffers as well as the number of iterations with the variables STREAM_ARRAY_SIZE and NTIMES.

 To make it easier to generate different versions of the kernels, it is possible to specify a variable BUILD_SUFFIX when executing make.